camlee/power-meter/esp32-micropython/README.md

 Flash the ESP32 with Micropython: https://micropython.org/download#esp32

+To upload both the server and client code to the flash memory, you need rshell.
+Install Python, then the required packages:
+`pip install -r requirements.txt`

+To build and package the client code, you need node.js.
+Install that.

-Update the makefile to match your serial port settings, then:
+Then, update the makefile to match your serial port settings.

+Finally, to update the ESP32 with the client and server code, do:
 `make upload`

 #### Development

 To get a Python REPL on the ESP32, do:
 `make repl`

+This uses picocom, so to exit, do Ctrl+A then Ctrl+X.

+To run the client code locally (helps speed up development), do:
+`npm run start`